Windows CMD Commands: Mastering the Command Prompt

 help cd CMD output

-Use any key to go through the pages if the help page is larger than the command line.
+Use any key to go through the pages if the help page is larger than the command line window.
 Alternatively, press CTRL+C to exit.

 Note: For non-system commands, use the following format to see the help window:

-The hostname command is a simple command to display a machine's host name.
-Run the command to see the name of the computer:
+The hostname command displays a machine's host name.
+Run the command to see the name of the current machine:

 hostname